threefoldtech/tfgrid-sdk-ts/packages/dashboard/docs/Contribution.md

 #### In the plugins folder

 - here you have your plugins files example:
-  - axios.ts = > where you can add your <a href="https://axios-http.com/docs/instance">axios</a> Instance configuration base url,headers,etc
+  - axios.ts = > where you can add your [axios](https://axios-http.com/docs/instance) Instance configuration base url,headers,etc
-  - apollo.ts => where you can add your <a href="https://www.apollographql.com/docs/">apollo</a>
+  - apollo.ts => where you can add your [apollo](https://www.apollographql.com/docs/) configuration
-    configuration
-  - vuetify.ts => where you can add your <a href="https://vuetifyjs.com/en/getting-started/quick-start/">vuetify</a> configuration
+  - vuetify.ts => where you can add your [vuetify](https://vuetifyjs.com/en/getting-started/quick-start/) configuration

 #### In the utils folder